 The company has yet to achieve positive cash flow and is increasingly cash-poor, with roughly $500,000 as of Dec.
 31, compared with $3.1 million on Sept.
 30.

-“We may never achieve or sustain profitability,” Workhorse warned in the risks portion of its stock offering prospectus.
-“Our existing capital resources, including the expected proceeds from this offering, will be insufficient to fund our operations beyond the end of the fourth quarter of 2017.
+Like other start-ups, the company offered a series of standard warnings in the risks portion of its stock offering prospectus, saying, “we may never achieve or sustain profitability.”
+Workhorse also warned that its “existing capital resources, including the expected proceeds from this offering, will be insufficient to fund our operations beyond the end of the fourth quarter of 2017.
 Accordingly, we will need additional financing.”

 In September, the company said its partner, body manufacturer VT Hackney, is among six candidates to win a contract with the U.S. Post Office to produce hundreds of thousands of a new mail delivery truck.
 Workhorse and VT Hackney will spend the year developing 50 prototype vehicles for the agency to evaluate.